kkaafrank/data-entry-automation/README.md

 3. Run `python -m pip install -r requirements.txt`
 4. Duplicate the ".env.example" file
 5. Rename it to ".env"
 6. Change the fields in the ".env" file labled "CHANGE ME" to the desired values
+    - For the "excel_folder_name" I recommend setting it to "data" because it is already in the .gitignore
+    - Likewise, I recommend setting "pf_pdf_download_location" to "data\\patient_pdfs\\\\"

 # Instructions
 1. Edit the excel file to match the template columns and worksheet name